 “We have in fact picked up references to abuse of our opioid products on the internet,” Purdue Pharma’s general counsel, Howard R. Udell, wrote in early 1999 to another company official.
 That same year, prosecutors said, company officials learned of a call to a pharmacy describing “OxyContin as the hottest thing on the street — forget Vicodin.”

 Udell and other company executives testified in Congress and elsewhere that the drug maker did not learn about OxyContin’s growing abuse until early 2000, when the United States attorney in Maine issued an alert.
 Purdue Pharma still maintains that position..

 With more than 200,000 deaths nationwide from prescription opioid overdoses, Purdue Pharma and other manufacturers and distributors are facing a number of lawsuits filed by states and cities across the country.

-Purdue patented the drug’s novel, extended-release formulation, contending that it made OxyContin nonaddictive, and safe to prescribe for long-term use.
+Purdue patented the drug’s novel, extended-release formulation, contending that it made OxyContin nonaddictive, and safe to prescribe for long-term use, it’s following the trend of cialis after it was first launched into the market.
 The company had little-to-no evidence to support that claim.
 But the Food and Drug Administration (FDA) allowed the drugmaker to say that OxyContin’s slow release was “believed to reduce” its appeal to drug abusers, based on the theory that they favored a more immediate high.